AlexMarchenkoXperiCom/STM32F1_arduino_patch/README.md

 Example:
-   Code example shows the work with 128x32 OLED (SED1306 based) connected to the second TWI port (PB8, PB9).
+   - Code example shows the work with 128x32 OLED (SED1306 based) connected to the primary redirected TWI port (PB8, PB9).